edogola4/Real-time-Weather-Application/README.md

 Real-time Weather Application

-Developed a real-time weather application using React and Node.js.
+Developed a real-time weather application .

 Integrated with the OpenWeatherMap API to f etch and display weather data, providing real-time